programmersockson/water-flow/README.md

 # water-flow
-Steady flow model using Delaunay triangulation and genetic algorithm
+Steady flow near the shore with a curvilinear profile model using Delaunay triangulation and genetic algorithm

 result: (1000 epochs, dt = 0.025)